 \textbf{Step 2: Detailed Frame Description Generation.} Each sampled frame is annotated using state-of-the-art vision-language models (VLMs).
-After comparative evaluation of Qwen2.5-VL-7B \cite{bai2025qwen25vltechnicalreport}, MiniCPM-V-2.6 \cite{yao2024minicpmvgpt4vlevelmllm}, and InternVL2.5-8B \cite{chen2025expandingperformanceboundariesopensource}, we adopt Qwen2.5-VL-7B due to its higher consistency and accuracy.
+After comparative evaluation of Qwen2.5-VL-7B \cite{bai2025qwen25vltechnicalreport}, MiniCPM-V-2.6 \cite{yao2024minicpm}, and InternVL2.5-8B \cite{chen2025expanding}, we adopt Qwen2.5-VL-7B due to its higher consistency and accuracy.
 Our prompt design is driven by the need for objective, literal, and fine-grained descriptions that can distinguish subtle differences across frames within the same or similar video genres.
 Specifically, the prompts instruct the model to systematically describe human figures, objects, backgrounds, color tones, and spatial arrangements without inferring unseen events or emotional context.
-The detailed prompt template is illustrated in Figure~\ref{fig:prompt1}.

-\textbf{Step 3: Video-Level Summarization.} To condense frame-level descriptions into concise video-level captions, we employ Qwen3 \cite{yang2025qwen3technicalreport} due to its strong performance in structured summarization tasks.
+\textbf{Step 3: Video-Level Summarization.} To condense frame-level descriptions into concise video-level captions, we employ Qwen3 \cite{yang2025qwen3} due to its strong performance in structured summarization tasks.
 The summarization prompt is carefully crafted to guide the model towards factual, dense, and temporally-aware descriptions covering subjects, actions, backgrounds, and distinctive details, while excluding imaginative or rhetorical content.
 Each video is summarized into five captions of approximately 20 words each.
-The summarization prompt template is illustrated in Figure~\ref{fig:prompt2}.

 \textbf{Step 4: Dataset Formation.} Through this process, we establish a one-to-many correspondence between videos and their associated captions.
 Each of the 2,864 ERA videos is paired with five structured captions, producing 14,320 captions in total.
 The resulting DVTMD dataset serves as the basis for subsequent retrieval and analysis tasks in our study.